EventStore/EventStore/docs/server/features/admin-ui.md

 The _Dashboard_ tab shows an overview of active queues with associated statistics in the top half.
 The _+_ icon indicates a queue group, click it to reveal the queues that are part of the group.

-The second half of the tab shows active connections to EventStoreDB and information about them.
+The second half of the tab shows active connections to KurrentDB and information about them.

 Click the _Snapshot_ button in the top right to output a snapshot of all queue statistics at the time you clicked the button.